 ~ Why should you use a Buyer's Agent?
 To have a Professional on Your Side. ~

-Buyer's Agent = Only the Buyer's Interest at Heart
+Buyer's Agent = Only Representing the Buyer's Interests

 The Pattersons have lived and loved this mountain lake lifestyle since 2001 and it shows!
 They are owners at the casual waterfront club community of Keowee Key.
 Doug and Carol are serious professionals that have a proven track record starting in 2004 of creating a WIN-WIN for their clients here on the Keowee.
 Their Client Testimonials will assure you of that.
 They are passionate about helping folks find lake property that suits their lifestyle and they all have fun doing it.